If you enter or leave the EU with € 10 000 or more in cash, you must declare it to Customs.

 EU Cash Declaration Form

 On a voluntary basis, most Member States use a harmonised declaration form, the EU Currency Declaration Form (EU-CDF).
 We provide links to the forms where these have been submitted to us by the Member States.
-If no form is listed (Italy, Spain, the United Kingdom), please contact the customs authorities of those Member States for instructions.
+If no form is listed (Italy and Spain), please contact the customs authorities of those Member States for instructions.

 Exception: if you are making your declaration in France , you have to use the French national form (only available in French).